Richie Alagich

-Richie Alagich (born 30 October 1973, in Adelaide) is a retired Australian footballer.
+Richie Alagich (born 30 October 1973) is an Australian retired footballer.

 Club career

 Early career

-Born in Woodville, South Australia, Alagich played representative football for his home state from 1985 through to 1991.
+Born on 30 October 1973, in Woodville, South Australia, Alagich played representative football for his home state from 1985 through to 1991.
 He started his professional football career with the Port Adelaide Lions in the South Australia Super League in 1990 at the age of 16, continuing until 1993.

 West Adelaide

 Alagich then moved into the National Soccer League with West Adelaide SC, having already represented Australia at schoolboys and under-20 levels.
 Although he was unable to help West Adelaide reach the finals series that season, 1993 also marked his debut with the Australian under-23 team (the "Olyroos").
 Alagich played regularly with the Olyroos up until 1996, and helped them qualify for the 1996 Olympics but did not play in the actual tournament where Australia were unable to progress past the group stage.

 Domestically, the West Adelaide Sharks finished 5th to qualify for the NSL finals in 1994–95, with Alagich playing in both legs of their elimination final against Sydney United, which the Sharks lost 2–1 on aggregate.
 The following season West Adelaide missed the finals by a single point, and did not qualify for another one up until the club folded prior to the 1999–2000 season.